How to Find & Decorate the Perfect Christmas Tree in the Clifton Park Area

-Bring a couple of things with you
+Bring a couple of key items with you

 Note the space between branches

 Keep in mind that a tree looks better when the ornaments have enough room to hang straight.
-For ornaments to hang straight you want a tree with a good amount of space between the branches.
+For ornaments to hang straight, you want a tree with a good amount of space between the branches.
 Bring an unbreakable ornament with you and hang it on several branches to see if there is room for it to hang straight.

 Select a fresh tree

 Cutting your own tree?
 It doesn't get any fresher than that!
 Choosing from a lot?
 You can tell if a tree is fresh by looking at the needles.
 They should look shiny and green - not dry or brown.
 They should not fall off when you pull on a branch or shake the tree.